 - Individuals utilizing the lactation rooms, refrigerators, and microwaves are expected to maintain the cleanliness of the space and items after each use.

 - Any maintenance issues should be reported to Facilities Management as soon as possible by calling 273-4400 or completing a service request

 Frequently Asked Questions

-- 1Q: How do I request a key for the lactation room?
+- 1Q: How do I request a key for the Gilchrist lactation room?

-1A: Complete a Key Request Form online and allow a minimum of five business days for the request to be processed.
+1A: You should complete a Key Request Form online and allow a minimum of five business days for the request to be processed.
 You will be contacted when your key is ready to be picked up.

-- 2Q: How is each room scheduled for use?
+- 2Q: How is each lactation room scheduled for use?

-2A: Human Resource Services maintains a Google Calendar™ for scheduling use of this room.
-If the room is not otherwise scheduled, visitors may also be allowed to utilize the room upon request.
+2A: Human Resource Services maintains a Google Calendar™ for scheduling use of the Gilchrist lactation room.
 Please contact Miranda.Cornish@uni.edu or 273-2423, in order to be added to the calendar or to request use.
 The CDC has an internal app used by staff and parents to communicate use of the lactation room.
 Other lactation rooms on campus do not have a calendar or schedule and may be accessed as needed when vacant.